-- Directional: The actualizing tendency drives people to maximize their potential, but it also motivates them to maintain an equilibrium.
+- Directional: The actualizing tendency drives people to maximize their potential, but it also motivates them to maintain equilibrium.

 - Tension: This driving force can act to reduce tension when needed, but it also relies on a certain amount of tension to help motivate people to take action.